edgarpf/aws-csaa-tips/README.md

 - The AWS Lambda resource limit for ephemeral disk capacity (/tmp space) per invocation is 512 MB.

 - AWS Lambda supports Java, Node.js, C#, and Python with support for other languages coming in the future.

+- The maximum execution duration per request in AWS Lambda is 300 seconds, which is equivalent to 5 minutes.

 - AWS provides a set of fully managed services such as Lambda, API Gateway, DynamoDB and many others that you can use to build and run serverless applications.